 A savvy editor can take the same script, footage and on-camera performances and subtly or even dramatically change the meaning of a video piece.
 Editing, when skillfully done, can be the most creative phase of the production process.

 The writer learned a major lesson about this (and about humility) early in his television career.

 This brings us to the end of the modules on editing.
 At this point in this cybercourse you should be able to write a production proposal, do a decent job on a script, plan out a production, shoot on-location footage, and assemble what you shoot into a logical and coherent "package."

 In the next module we'll move into the TV studio where the production process takes on a number of new dimensions.

-*To conform to what has taken place in the industry, we will henceforth be dropping the hyphen in the online and offline terms.
+*To conform to what is taking place in the industry, we will henceforth be dropping the hyphen in the online and offline terms.

 Issues Forum Author's Blog/E-Mail Associated Readings Bibliography

 Index for Modules To Home Page Tell a Friend Tests/Crosswords/Matching

 © 1996 - 2016,

 Use limited to direct, unmodified access from CyberCollege® or the InternetCampus®.